-Jennifer Johnson is a historian of Africa, and a specialist in twentieth-century North Africa.
+Jennifer Johnson is an associate professor of history at Brown University.
+She is a historian of Africa and a specialist in twentieth-century North Africa.
 Her research explores questions of nationalism, decolonization, human rights, medicine, and international organizations.

 Her first book, The Battle for Algeria: Sovereignty, Health Care, and Humanitarianism, offers a new interpretation of the Algerian War (1954-1962).
 It foregrounds the centrality of health and humanitarianism to the nationalists’ war effort and shows how the FLN leadership constructed national health care institutions that provided critical care for the population and functioned as a protostate.
 Moreover, it demonstrates how the FLN’s representatives used postwar rhetoric about rights and national self-determination to legitimize their claims, which led to international recognition of Algerian sovereignty.

-Johnson is an assistant professor of history at Brown University.
-She comes to Brown after teaching at the City College of New York and Lehman College.
+Prior to Brown, Johnson taught at the City College of New York and Lehman College.
 She received her BA in History from Brown University in 2004 and her PhD in History from Princeton University in 2010.

 Johnson’s videos are used in these Choices Program curriculum units: